Surviving the Covid-19 Pandemic and its Aftershocks

 Be flexible with your long-term plans

 Whether you’ve already graduated or are set to graduate in the midst of this pandemic, remember: Keep holding on to your long-term plans to find a job, but remain flexible at the same time.
-No one knows how this pandemic or the upcoming recession that will accompany it is going to play out, so be prepared to make short-term adjustments if necessary.
+No one knows how long this pandemic or the upcoming recession that will accompany it is going to last, so be prepared to make short-term adjustments if necessary.

 For example, even as you keep an eye peeled for a company and job that appeals to you, you can still look out for internships, short term contracts, or consider going freelance.
 These may not seem like stable employment prospects, but think of them as short-term stopgaps until a longer-term opportunity avails itself.
 Plus, they are a great way to ensure you continue building and exercising employable skills.